Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Results and Discussion

 \subsection{Asymmetrical O\textsubscript{3}}

-We turn next to asymmetrically stretched ozone, which contains two excited states that are close to energetically degenerate and so are especially challenging for state-specific optimization.
+We turn next to asymmetrically stretched ozone, which contains two excited states that are close to energetically degenerate and prove to be especially challenging for the GVP approach.
 Indeed, at this particular geometry ($R_{O_{1}O_{2}} = 1.3$ \text{\AA}, $R_{O_{2}O_{3}} = 1.8$ \text{\AA}, $\angle O_{1}O_{2}O_{3}=120$\textdegree{}), the $4^{1}A"$ and $5^{1}A"$ states can switch order with each other and even strongly re-mix their primary configurations depending on the size of the active space used and whether or not the orbitals are optimized state-specifically.
-We employ a 9-orbital, 12-electron active space and freeze the six lower energy orbitals (which are, roughly speaking, the O 1s and 2s orbitals).
+We employ a 9-orbital, 12-electron active space and freeze the electronic occupation and orbital shapes of the six lower energy orbitals (which are, roughly speaking, the O 1s and 2s orbitals).
 With this choice, we do in fact observe a root flip: SS-CASSCF optimizations starting from the 4th and 5th ${}^{1}A"$ CASCI roots find two different energy stationary points, but the stationary point found when starting from the 5th CASCI root (and which is most similar in character to the 5th CASCI root) has a lower energy than the other stationary point, as displayed in Table \ref{tab:O3_wfchar}.

 As seen in Figure \ref{fig:O3_natorbocc}, the initial CASCI states (when swapped in energy ordering) have very similar natural orbital occupation patterns as the SS-CASSCF energy stationary points, but a close inspection of the data in Table \ref{tab:O3_wfchar} suggests that the story is not entirely straightforward.
 Indeed, although the GVP optimization starting from the 5th CASCI root converges tightly and without incident to an energy stationary point, the final non-orthogonal-CI-style overlaps between this stationary point and the two CASCI roots (Table \ref{tab:O3_wfchar}) show that a non-trivial remixing has occurred.
 The stationary point is still dominated by the CASCI root we started from (overlap 0.87), but contains a significant amount of the other root as well (overlap 0.41).